-- If you experience any symptoms you are concerned about, please contact the radiology department directly or alternatively contact your GP or the emergency department.
+- If you experience any symptoms you are concerned about, please contact the imaging department directly or alternatively contact your GP or the emergency department.

 Finally we hope this information is helpful.
-If you have any questions either before or after the procedure the staff in the X-Ray department will be happy to answer them.
+If you have any questions either before or after the procedure the staff in the Imaging department will be happy to answer them.

-The telephone number for the X-Ray department can be found on the appointment letter.
+The telephone number for the Imaging department can be found on the appointment letter.